-Included in your Cost of Attendance is a travel component to recognize the estimated cost of travel to and from Brown.
+Included in your Cost of Attendance is a travel allowance to recognize the estimated cost of travel to and from Brown.
 In most cases, students should be prepared to pay for travel to Brown out of pocket from your expected parent or student contribution (summer earnings).

 If you do not have funds from your expected student contribution to pay for your travel to Brown you may:

 1. Borrow a student loan to assist in paying for the cost of your travel.

 - If you are interested in this option please contact the Office of Financial Aid to request a loan.

 2. Use funds from part-time employment earned throughout the semester to help pay for travel costs.

 - For details on job opportunities, including how to apply, please visit the Student Employment web site.
 Also check our Student Employment video.